cs-ed/impacts-estark5/README.md

 Issues to be addressed are:
 1. Diversity and inclusion in the field.
 2. Positive and negative impacts in various industries.
 3. The role of social media and targeted advertising in modern society.
+4. How computing can be used to address economic inequality and developing econommies.

 Some example atricles:

 [Diversity in STEM](https://caseagrant.ucsd.edu/news/diversity-stem-what-it-why-does-it-matter-and-how-do-we-increase-it#:~:text=According%20to%20the%20NSF%2C%20the,all%20children%20born%20are%20female.)

 [Computer use in Agriculture of Developing Economies](https://justagriculture.in/files/newsletter/2022/january/5.%20Use%20of%20Computer%20in%20Agriculture.pdf)